… or I just saw the best-made upgrade for Beeb

 Keyboard and case

-My own standard method was used as usual that was described many times on my blog already so please have a look on other posts and stop asking questions ;)
+My standard method was used as usual that was described many times on my blog already so please have a look at other posts and stop asking questions 😉

-After cleaning all the sockets and looking for corrosion, I've finally come to the conclusion that it has to be something else that is failing.
+After cleaning all the sockets and looking for corrosion, I’ve finally concluded that it has to be something else that is failing.